Skip to main contentScroll Top

 If you are here to relax this is not the best option, Lamai is probably already a better choice.
 The advantage is that there are still plenty of hotels, including villas again.

-The other, the Samui Sun Villa, is of a more “modest” size (400m²) has a swimming pool, garden, billiards and can accommodate up to 6 adults and 1 child thanks to the 4 bedrooms.
+To name just one establishment in this category, the Samui Sun Villa, is of "modest" size (400m²) and has a swimming pool, garden, billiards and can accommodate up to 6 adults and 1 child thanks to the 4 bedrooms.

 Coral Cove and Silver Beach